 Even though the photos have been deleted from your device, those are still available in your Google Photos account and can be accessed anytime you want right from your device.

-If you have installed any apps that you do not use on your device, you can uninstall them to clean up your device.
+If you have installed any apps that you do not frequently use on your device, you can uninstall those apps to clean up your device.
 Uninstalling an app is an extremely easy task and the following shows how to do it.

 Step 1.
 Open the Settings app on your device > Tap on Apps > Tap on Application List on the following screen.

-The newer versions of the Android OS have the memory free-up option that automatically detects less used apps and files for you to delete them from your device.
-The following is how you use the feature on your device.
+The newer versions of the Android OS have the memory free-up option that automatically detects less used apps and files for you to delete from your device.
+The following section shows how you use the feature on your device.

 Step 1.
 Launch the Settings app and tap on Storage & memory.
 Tap on the Free Up Space button on the following screen.